CiscoCXSecurity/udpy_proto_scanner/README.md

   -h, --help            show this help message and exit -f FILE, --file FILE  File of ips
   -p PROBE_NAME_STR_LIST, --probe_name PROBE_NAME_STR_LIST
-                        Name of probe or all
-  -l, --list_probes     List all available probe name then exit -b BANDWIDTH, --bandwidth BANDWIDTH
+                        Name of probe or "all".
+Default: all -l, --list_probes     List all available probe name then exit -b BANDWIDTH, --bandwidth BANDWIDTH
                         Bandwidth to use in bits/sec.
+Default 250k -c COMMONNESS, --commonness COMMONNESS
-Default 250k -P PACKETRATE, --packetrate PACKETRATE
+                        Commonness of probes to send 1-9.
+9 is common, 1 is rare.
+Default 4 -P PACKETRATE, --packetrate PACKETRATE
                         Max packets/sec to send.
 Default unlimited -H PACKEHOSTTRATE, --packethostrate PACKEHOSTTRATE